Namira Salim: Creative works

 In May 2002 Salim held a solo exhibit of jeweled objects called "Peace Making with Nation Souls" as an official supporting event to the UN General Assembly Special Session for Children.
 In October 2000, she exhibited solo at UNESCO's executive board under the theme Peace & Soul.
-In September 2000, Namira held a solo exhibition "Purely A Soul Affair" and in May 2011 launched her documentary "Beyond the Poles" in Dubai, under the patronage of Sheikh Ahmed bin Saeed Al Maktoum, Chairman Emirates Airline & Group for the inspiration of youth.
+In September 2000, Namira held a solo exhibition "Purely A Soul Affair".
+In May 2011, she launched her documentary "Beyond the Poles" in Dubai, aimed at inspiring youth.
+The event was held under the patronage of Sheikh Ahmed bin Saeed Al Maktoum, chairman of the Emirates airline and the Emirates Group.
 The film documented her journey to the poles, skydiving trip, and events with Branson and Virgin Galactic since 2006.
 It premiered in Pakistan at the Airforce Academy in Risalpur in May 2011, and in France during the OIC Day at UNESCO in September 2011.

 Salim has designed a collection of astronomically accurate jewels, under the brand Namira Monaco, Jewels from Space.
 A special edition of her collection was included in the Everyone Wins Nominee Gift Bags given to Oscar Nominees in major acting and directing categories during the 89th Academy Awards in 2017.
 A special edition of her collection was also included in the Official Grammy Gift Bags during the 59th Annual Grammy Awards.